It’s not too late to bring wildlife back

 Join the Wilder Future campaign and help write a better future for wildlife.

 We’ve imagined what The Wind in the Willows would look like in 2019 in our animated The Wind in the Willows trailer, and it’s not a happy story.
-But the story doesn't have the end here.
+But this doesn't have to have an unhappy ending.

-We are calling for a Nature Recovery Network, where wildlife and wild places are not only protected, they're also restored and connected.
-Tell your politicians that we need a Nature Recovery Network.
+We are calling for a Nature Recovery Network to be set in law, where wildlife and wild places are not only protected they're also restored and connected.
+While candidates standing for election are planning their manifestos, make sure they know you want to see Nature Recovery Network.

 David Attenborough explains a Nature Recovery Network